laurentc2/LTspice-to-Qspice-with-python/README.md

 I encourage you to fork it and improve it or simply suggest me some improvement.

-Unfortunatly, I may not have time to help you if it does work for you :worried:
+Unfortunately, I may not have time to help you if it does work for you :worried:

 :star: If you like it, star it ! :smiley: